harness/developer-hub/docs/software-engineering-insights/sei-collections/collections-overview.md

 ## Collections

 Under each Collection category are one or more levels of Collections.
 Collections are groupings, or focused classifications, that are subdivisions of Collection categories.
 Inheritance flows down the Collection levels.
-For example, all Collection categories and Collections automatically inherit SEI connectors from the associated Harness project.
+For example, all Collection categories and Collections automatically inherit [SEI integrations](/docs/category/integrations) from the associated Harness project.

 By default, each Collection category has one root, or **All**, Collection node.
 For example, the Teams category automatically has an **All Teams** Collection.
 Under the root node, you can create any number of Collections and Collection levels.